 A very healing cabbage recipe w/daikon radish & microgreens.
 Easy to make & enjoy with rice, quinoa or wrap!
-Inc. video & beautiful photos to inspire you!
+Inc. video & photos !

 Here is a very powerful, healing recipe that truly heals, thanks to one of the most medicinal vegetables on this planet - cabbage!
 Cabbage is rich in fiber, which is great as fiber is the one we need to keep out digestive tract healthy and clean.
 On top of that, cabbage paired with daikon radish, which has been used since centuries to aid in digestion.
 Countries like India and Japan eat lot of daikon radish during winter times, when it is cooked in savory recipes.
 Called 'mooli' in Hindi, recipes such as savory mooli paratha (flat-bread stuffed with radish) or mooli sabzi (radish vegetable) are made almost everyday during winter time.

 Now, you might think that the combination of these two vegetables with give you bloating or gas - no, it won't.
 My recipe is brilliant as it is made with lots of cumin seeds as well as asafoetida, both of which aid in digesting such fibers.

 1. Organic cabbage - I used 1/2 here but you can use more.

 3. 1 garlic

 4. 1 organic daikon radish (can add more)